 Solution: By visualizing our graph using Excel, we have

-By mere looking at the image above, we can easily conclude that Bikes are of the highest frequency while cars are of the lowest frequency.
+By merely looking at the image above, we can easily conclude that Bikes are of the highest frequency while cars are of the lowest frequency.

 How to Collect Line Graph Data with Formplus